Why the AI Revolution Could Make or Break the Economy — ft. Justin Wolfers

 I just show up and kind of fake it.

-this is when when when famous people show up and tell war stories about how awesome they are and buy a couple michigan sweatshirts and then head out i have absolutely no comment to be clear that's what scott does at the aspen ideas festival
+when famous people show up and tell war stories about how awesome they are and buy a couple Michigan sweatshirts and then head out.
+I have absolutely no comment.

 Why is that?